asearfos/chipper/docs/chipper_manual.md

 Below is the example song with the *default* noise threshold.
 In this case, there only looks to be one syllable with signal that is incorrectly labeled as noise.
-This signal (circled below) is shown in white, indicating it has few enough pixels to be considered noise.
+This signal (circled below) is shown in white, indicating it has few enough spectrogram matrix elements to be considered noise.
 If we reduce the threshold, smaller notes will be considered signal instead of noise.
     ![default noise](static/default_noise_threshold_circled.png "default
     noise")